-Multiple assessments are used to determine candidate growth toward achievement of the knowledge, skills, and dispositions described in School Leadership program competencies and college-wide graduation competencies.
+Multiple assessments are used to determine candidate growth toward achievement of the knowledge, skills, and dispositions described in Master of Education: Applied Technology in Education program competencies and college-wide graduation competencies.
 Rubrics-based evaluations of fieldwork, projects, assignments, research papers, and final grades for courses represent the first level of assessment.
 Goals, learning outcomes and activities, external assignments, and assessment strategies are linked directly to program and graduation competencies and are clearly stated on each course syllabus.
-Other assessment strategies include individual progress and advising conferences, observations of candidate performance in authentic settings, and a capstone portfolio completed as part of the fieldbased, supervised, administrative practicum.
+Other assessment strategies include individual progress and advising conferences, observations of candidate performance in authentic settings, and a capstone project embedded into the final technology course.